Privacy Policy

 4.1a.
 Status pings to recommended servers.
 When you open the Recommended tab in Multiplayer, the App sends a standard Minecraft status ping to each recommended server.
 This happens before you choose to connect.
 The purpose is to show live online player count and connection latency.
 This ping is a direct network contact with the recommended server operator.
 The recommended server receives your IP address as part of the standard network connection.
 We do not receive or store data from these pings.
 The recommended server operator's own privacy policy governs how they handle connection data.

-4.5.
+4.3.
 Optional crash reports and diagnostics.
-If crash diagnostics upload is enabled in the App, the App may send encrypted crash reports and technical diagnostics to Cubaster crash collector servers.
+Crash diagnostics upload is disabled by default.
+If the user enables it in the App's diagnostics settings, the App may send encrypted crash reports and technical diagnostics to Cubaster crash collector servers.
 Reports may include crash logs, stack traces, normalized crash fingerprints, app-private Mojang crash text files, Java uncaught exception information, Android ApplicationExitInfo for this app, ANR text traces, native tombstone bytes when Android exposes them for this app, short app-private diagnostic ring logs, app version, runtime version, build metadata, Android SDK version, device manufacturer/model, ABI, memory bucket, graphics backend, GPU/vendor/renderer information when available, native runtime library identity, report IDs, and a resettable pseudonymous Diagnostic ID derived from an app installation identifier.
 We use these reports only to group crashes, investigate technical failures, improve compatibility and performance, prevent regressions, and respond to support requests.

 4.6.
 Google Play.
 If the App is distributed through Google Play, Google may process technical data needed for publishing, app download, asset pack delivery, and store infrastructure.
-That processing is governed by Google's own policies, not this page.
+Google's processing is governed by Google's own policies.

 5. Legal Bases

-We process data to the extent necessary to operate the App's network features, display the recommended-server catalog, prevent abuse, handle reports, and respond to support requests.
+We process data to the extent necessary to operate the App's network features, display the recommended-server catalog, prevent abuse, and respond to support requests.

-For optional recommendedTelemetry and optional crash diagnostics, the basis is the user's choice to enable those settings.
+For optional crash diagnostics, the basis is the user's choice to enable that setting.
 For the other operations described above, the basis is operation of the service and our legitimate interests in support, security, abuse prevention, and moderation.

 6. Retention